pepkit/looper/doc/source/cluster-computing.rst

 .. _cluster-resource-managers:

-How to connect to a compute cluster
+How to run jobs on a cluster
 =============================================

 By default, looper will build a shell script for each sample and then run each sample serially on the local computer.
 But where looper really excels is in large projects that require submitting these jobs to a cluster resource manager (like SLURM, SGE, LFS, etc.).
 Looper handles the interface to the resource manager so that projects and pipelines can be moved to different environments with ease.